ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 Sim approached, his face grave.
 "I've been thinking the same.
 The fruit trees are nearly stripped, and the fish in the lake are growing scarce."

-"And too late in the season to plant," added Pell.
+"And too late in the season to plant grain," added Pell.

 "Come fall we'll be able to gather enough acorns, nuts and berries to tide us until spring.
 But until then…" Sim trailed off.